federicomariamassari/udacity-rsend/projects/p4/p4-map-my-world.md

 __Figure 3: RQt Graph__
 ![RQt Graph](./img/img3.png)

+### Mapping

+The RGB-D camera is at 10 centimeters from the ground,

-The camera is located at 10 cm (?) from the ground, so even at a large distance the robot is unable to collect images on tall surfaces (result unmapped) or top of non-transparent..
+The camera is located at 10 cm (?) from the ground, so even at a large distance the robot is unable to collect images on tall surfaces (which then result unmapped) or top of non-transparent..
 As a consequence, the 2D grid only displays obstacles related to object legs (table, chairs) - this is how it should be as robot is able to traverse these objects freely - and the 3D map has several obscure areas (no info available).
 Nevertheless, the resulting images are quite precise.
 Also because the depth camera generates good images from a maximum distance of 4 meters, so going further than that will likely result in black pictures.

 __Figure 4: 2D Occupancy Grid__
 ![](./img/img4.png)